kschaars/DigitalRFWSPR/README.md

 With how the program is currently written, using high sample rate digital RF does not work due to how the DDC is implemented

 This outputs:
-* The name of the .wav file that is decoded
+* The time it took to decode the .wav file
-* The power level of the recived signal
+* The snr of the recived signal
+* The time delay of the signal
+* The center frequency of the decoded signal
 * The drift of the signal
-* The center frequency of the decoded signal

 * The encoded message (Callsign, locator, power)

+This decoder works for signals that are encoded using the WSPR standard but do not have to match the time or frequency standards of the signal.
+For this to work, ensure that the digital RF data set contains at least 4 minutes of data and is down sampled to at most 2MHz sample rate before input to the program.